elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> JSON syntax is derived from JavaScript, making it easy to use with JavaScript.
-JSON data can be parsed and converted into JavaScript objects.<br /><br />
+JSON data can be parsed and converted into JavaScript objects.
+  </div><br/>
+  <div><strong>Technical Response:</strong> JSON is closely related to JavaScript because it is based on a subset of the JavaScript programming language syntax.
+JSON was inspired by JavaScript's object and array literal syntax and adopted it as the foundation for its data representation format.
+JavaScript provides built-in methods to parse and stringify JSON data, making it convenient for working with JSON in JavaScript applications.
   </div>
   </div>
 </details>